Hello everyone,

 I sublet my studio apartment in the Village, came to an end and I moved to the Upper West Side of Manhattan, into a lovely specious apartment, on the Tenth Floor of an impressive building, overlooking the Hudson River...
 I shared it with two

 Israeli roommates, bouth guys.
-One was Avi; who said he was working as a 'Gard' in the Israeli Consulate (I suspected he was actually an Agent of the Israeli Secret
+One was Avi; who said he was working as a 'Gard' in the Israeli Consulate (I suspected he was an Agent of the Israeli Secret

 There

 temporarily in N.Y...
-We cooked dined and celebrated the Holidays and had many"Meaningful Discussion', until the 'Late hours of the Night'...We listened to popular records of the Beatles; Bob Dylan and Peter Paul and Mary singing X"Where have all the flowers gone" with other popular songs of the time...
+We cooked dined and celebrated the Holidays and had many"Meaningful Discussion', until the 'Late hours of the Night'.
+We listened to popular records of the Beatles; Bob Dylan and Peter Paul and Mary,who were singing: "Where have all the flowers gone", together with other popular songs of the time...

-In those days, Carnegie Hall and the
+In those days Carnegie Hall, the

-Metropolitan Opera, in addition to Broadway and other Small Theaters, gave 'Leftover Tickets' to Foreign Students...
+Metropolitan Opera, in addition to Broadway and other Small theaters gave 'Leftover Tickets' to Foreign Students...
 Ariel, who

-loved classical music, as much as I did made sure to get tickets for the
+loved classical music as much as I did, made sure to get tickets for the

 best performances and the two of us, were busy going to many